steam3d/help.magicpods.app/docs/fun-magicaap.md

 ![](media/MagicAAP-Manual-Uninstall-Driver.png)
 5. Check `Attempt to remove the driver for this device.` and click `Uninstall`
 ![](media/MagicAAP-Manual-Uninstall-Driver-Uninstall.png)
-6. Repeat steps 3-5 for each `AAP Server` device
+6. Repeat steps 3-5 for each `MagicAAP` device

 ### 3. Switch Windows to normal mode